csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```

 #### Exercise

-Now we will test all guides in file gRNAs.txt against all DNA sequences in GRCh38_reformatted.gz.
+Now we will combine the above variables and loopes to test all guides in file gRNAs.txt against all DNA sequences in GRCh38_reformatted.gz.
 To do so:

-- Use the function that uses guides stored in variables to extract relevant gene symbols.
+- Use the function above (under "variables") that matches guides against DNA sequences and extracts gene symbols for matched sequences.
-- Place this function into the loop that iterates through the file gRNAs.txt
+- Place this function into the loop that iterates through the file gRNAs.txt, using the while loop iterating through the file.
-- Store all results (not the top 30 coming from head -30) of each guide into a file that is named like this: `results_${guide}.txt`.
-Place all files into a new folder "day4"
+- Store all results (not just the top 30 coming from head -30) of each guide into a file that is named: `results_${guide}.txt`.
+Place all files into a new folder "day4" - ideally already within the loop.
 - Check a few examples by hand.
 Do you get the right genes?
-Do you get the correct number of genes?
+Do you get the correct number of genes for the guides?

 ### Comparing files